(Full time) 2021 start

 -

-AAAABB/H2H2H2H2H3H3 including Geography or two relevant subjects.
+AAAABB/H2H2H2H2H3H3 including Geography or an accepted subject.

 -